Purchasing a security camera system is a big decision, and we know you probably have plenty of questions.

 Color night vision cameras need ambient light to produce full color images in the dark.
 CNV cameras use espeically powerful image sensors that are more sensitive to light.
 This means that the image sensor can absorb more light, which is how it is able to continue to see color at night.
 Without any ambient light (under 1 Lux), the security camera will rely entirely on its infrared LEDs, which will turn the footage to black and white.

 Frequently Asked Questions About Lorex Apps & Software

 Is there a fee for Lorex apps, software or firmware updates?

 No, all Lorex apps, software firmware updates are free of charge.

 Remote viewing simply means to watch the live views (or recorded playback) of your security camera system while you are away from your home or place of business.
 This is typically done by connecting your recorder or camera to one of our innovative apps through a smart phone or tablet.
 You can also set up remote viewing on your PC or Mac computers.

 Connecting your security camera system to one of our mobile apps is easy.
-Simply download the app to your smart device, scan the barcode on the top of the DVR / NVR upon opening the app, and your security cameras will show up for you to monitor.
+Simply download the app to your smart device, scan the barcode on the top of the DVR / NVR / Device and follow the in-app directions.